 Pacific IFA Limited

-- Defending Pacific IFA in multiple claims before the Financial Ombudsman arising out of collapsed pension investments.
+- Defending Pacific IFA in multiple separate claims brought before the Financial Ombudsman and High Court arising out of advice relating to the investment of pension funds using self-invested personal pension (SIPP) products and unregulated overseas property investments.

 Matthew Clark Bibendum

-- Successfully represented the Indian Government in a dispute with Pakistan concerning monies held in a British bank account since 1948 (which now amounts to £35m) referred to as the Hyderabad funds.
+- Acting for the Indian Government in a dispute with Pakistan concerning monies held in a British bank account since 1948 which now amount to £35m, referred to as the Hyderabad funds.

 Other key lawyers: